The Ultimate Guide to Hyperbaric Oxygen Therapy (HBOT)

 What Are the Side Effects of Hyperbaric Treatment?

-Most people benefit from hyperbaric oxygen therapy.
-It is considered very well-tolerated and safe.
+Most people can benefit from hyperbaric oxygen therapy.
+It is considered well-tolerated and safe.
 Negative outcomes are rare, however, it is still important to be aware of the risks just in case.
 Here is a list of side effects that some patients experience.

 Common Side Effects